There is currently a 2 week wait time for medication abortion appointments.

 Filling Your Prescription

 Your prescription will be faxed to the pharmacy of your choice and you can usually pick it up the same day.
 It is a good idea to call the phamacy before you go to ensure they have your prescription in stock and ready to pick up.

 Mifegymiso is free with your Ontario Health Card.
 If you do not have have an Ontario Health Card, please let us know so that we can explore coverage options with you.
-If you have OHIP and the pharmacy says you need to pay for your presciption please call us immediately using the after-hours number provided to you so we can help or show the pharmacist this webpage.
+If you have an Ontario Health Card and the pharmacy says you need to pay for Mifegymiso show the pharmacist this webpage.

 Taking The Medication at Home